ARTIST: Katherine Castillo Alférez

 ABOUT THE ARTWORK:

-Katherine Castillo Alferez was born in Bogota, Colombia, and she discovered her flair for sculpture at a young age.
-She moved to Sydney in 2008 but only later pursued a full time arts career.
-In 2016 Katherine commenced working for a foundry at North Head, Manly NSW, where she started the Manly Sculpture School in 2020.
-Katherine loves to explore surrealism inspired by her fascination for figurative art.
-Her most notably work is the life-size sculpture of two youngsters located at the Children’s Hospital Bear Cottage Manly.
-Most recently in November 2020 Katherine was awarded first place at the Harbour Sculpture Balmain Sydney.
+Katherine was born in Bogota, Colombia.
+She discovered her flair for sculpture at a young age, then moved to Sydney in 2008 but only later pursued a full-time arts career.
+In 2016 Katherine commenced working for the Australian Bronze foundry at North Head in Manly, and founded the Manly Sculpture School in 2020.
+She loves to explore surrealism inspired by her fascination for figurative art.
+Her most notable work is the life-sized sculpture of two youngsters at the Children’s Hospital Bear Cottage in Manly.
+In 2020 Katherine was awarded first place in the Harbour Sculpture exhibition in Balmain.